 Dear Members of the Commission:

-The undersigned parties are all signatories to the Comprehensive Settlement Agreement filed in the above-captioned proceeding.
-Collectively, we are writing to the Commission to express our profound disappointment and concern over the course of the Gas Industry Restructuring proceeding, particularly with respect to the Proposed Decision which would reject the Comprehensive Settlement Agreement.
-Several disturbing features of the Proposed Decision have prompted this joint letter.
+The undersigned parties are all signatories to the Comprehensive Settlement Agreement (“CSA”) filed in the above-captioned proceeding.
+Collectively, we are writing to the Commission to explain why the CSA remains the best option to benefit southern California gas consumers.
+Indeed, the recent huge increase in prices for natural gas makes it even more important that the Commission adopt the CSA.

-First, the Proposed Decision fails to address the underlying problems in the southern California gas market.
+First, the CSA addresses the underlying problems in the southern California gas market, but the Proposed Decision does not..
 As the Proposed Decision notes, gas prices are currently uncharacteristically high in southern California.
-However, rather than providing gas consumers with the tools to help control or reduce these costs, the Proposed Decision defers important reforms which would have fairly apportioned intra-state gas transmission capacity, produced lower citygate gas prices in southern California, improved balancing options, and created a more efficient gas storage market--a vital service of managing the risk of gas cost increases.
+However, rather than providing gas consumers with the tools to help control or reduce these costs, the Proposed Decision defers for more than two years important reforms which would have fairly apportioned intra-state gas transmission capacity, produced lower citygate gas prices in southern California, improved balancing options, and created a more efficient gas storage market--a vital service of managing the risk of gas cost increases.
 We are concerned that gas prices which are already high will end up being even higher, and the spillover effect on the electric generation market will worsen the impact of high electricity prices as well.

-Second, the basic framework of the Comprehensive Settlement Agreement follows closely the structure that was unanimously approved by the Commission for use on the Pacific Gas & Electric Company (PG&E) system in two separate settlements earlier this year.
+Second, the basic framework of the Comprehensive Settlement Agreement follows closely the structure that was unanimously approved by the Commission (including all of its current members) for use on the Pacific Gas & Electric Company (PG&E) system in two separate settlements earlier this year.
 More importantly, the unbundled gas transportation and storage system in operation on PG&E’s system is working well.
 The system is working as it was intended to.
-In particular, PG&E Citygate prices continue to be very attractive compared to border prices for Southwest gas coming onto the PG&E system, directly contradicting the implication of the Proposed Decision.
+Although gas prices are very high throughout the state, market prices are somewhat lower in PG&E’s service territory, where CSA-type reforms are in place, than in SoCalGas and SDG&E service territories.
 In addition, the failure to adopt a gas market structure for Southern California Gas Company (SoCalGas) which is consistent with the one unanimously approved by the Commission for PG&E makes it highly likely that there will be increased distortions in the price of electricity between northern and southern California, without any good reason for such differences.

-Third, there are substantial procedural defects in the Proposed Decision.
-The Proposed Decision appears to reject the Comprehensive Settlement Agreement based in large part on conclusions about the latest gas price data and speculation about the effect of recent changes in the federal regulation of interstate pipeline capacity used to ship gas to California.
-None of these matters were addressed in the record of the proceeding, and the undersigned parties strongly believe it was legal error to not permit us an opportunity to correct the record when we believe the Proposed Decision’s conclusions regarding this new evidence are plainly wrong.
+Third, the Proposed Decision misinterprets developments in gas market prices since the record closed.
+Developments since the record closed continue to show that the existence of firm capacity rights on the PG&E backbone system have not led to an increase in the cost of gas to customers.
+The city-gate price on the PG&E system has continued to offer a discount, on average, to the market price of gas at the California-Arizona border plus the regulated rate for PG&E capacity from the border.
+This continues to be the case in December, even with remarkably high prices for gas.